Joy-less/SQLiteSharp/README.md

 ## Custom Type Serialization

-SQLiteSharp supports serialization for a set of common types, but custom types must be registered.
+SQLiteSharp supports serialization for a set of common types.

-Type serialization is polymorphic, so you can register `object` as a fallback for all missing types.
+Polymorphism is supported, so you can register `object` as a fallback for all missing types.

+By default, unregistered types are serialized as JSON using `System.Text.Json`.

 ```cs
 public class SweetWrapper {